aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/3 - build-policy-constraint-constraint-template.1/index.en.md

 ```
 ::::

-Ensure that the CRD for constrainttemplate is created.
+Ensure that the CRD for constraint template is created.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 kubectl get constrainttemplate